 Top 5 Things NOT To Do When Your Dog Jumps Up

-So many people struggle with their dog jumping up!
+So many people struggle with stopping their dog from jumping up on people!

 And, interestingly, there is some horribly bad information out there that will tell you how to curb this behavior.

 These 5 Tips Are What NOT to Do When Your Dog Jumps Up On You:

 Strange that, in the world we live in, where dogs have more rights than ever before, people are still condoning kicking or kneeing a dog that jumps up.

 I suppose that it would work if the pain was so significant that the dog literally thought he never wanted to do that again, but I don’t think it is fair.